maddernd/dream-big/README.md

 ## **Backend Developer Set Up**

+### You need to fork this repository to your GitHub account before continuing

 1. Open your terminal and navigate to location where you want to store Dream-Big folder.

-2. Run `git clone https://github.com/maddernd/dream-big`.
+2. Run `git clone https://github.com/[your-github-username]/dream-big`.
 The folder should be in your location and you can run `code .` to open the folder in visual studio code.
 Use `git pull` to get the latest version of Dream Big.

 3. If `code .` is not working, open the Visual Studio Code application, and type `Command + Shift + P` and type the command `install code`.
 Then enter it.
 Visual Studio Application: shell command ' code' successfully installed in PATH will pop up and you will be able to use `code `. to open up visual studio code.